L3onhrd/Company-Website-/README.md

 # Company-Website-
-With better frontend elements; on progress.
+With better frontend elements suited with client demands.